nyplex/Simon-game/readme.md

 ## User's needs

 For this kind of application, the user's needs are really straightforward.
-The user's want to understand how the game works rapidily without spending too much time reading the rules.
+First, the user want to understand how the game works quickly, without spending too much time reading the rules.

-The second need is to make sure the user enjoy the time he spend on the app.
-Finally, specificly for this game, the speed of execution is really important as the game's speed will increase while the player plays.
+The second need is to make sure the user enjoys the time they spend on the app.
+Finally, specifically for this game, the speed of execution is really important as the game speed will increase as the player is playing.

 ## Website requirements